SBJson/SBJson/README.md

 Handling multiple documents
 ---------------------------

-The default behaviour is that your passed-in block is only called once for a complete document.
-If your input contains multiple (whitespace limited) JSON documents you can use a multiRootParser, which will call your block once for each document:
+This is useful for something like Twitter's feed, which gives you one JSON document per line.
+Here is an example of parsing many consequtive JSON documents, where your block will be called once for each document:

 ```objc
 id parser = [SBJson5Parser multiRootParserWithBlock:block